Tristian

 How to Pronounce Tristian

 Our model has identified 2 different pronunciations for the name Tristian.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 52.5% confident that Tristian is pronounced as TRIHS-chuhn.
-The next most likely pronunciation is TRIH-stee-uhn, at 47.5% confidence.
+Our model is 52.5% confident that Tristian is pronounced as TRIHS-chuhn, which has 2 syllables.
+The next most likely pronunciation is TRIH-stee-uhn, at 47.5% confidence, with 3 syllables.

 TRIHS-chuhn (2 syllables)